B-UMMI/proBait/README.md

 ### Source

-Just `cd` into the `proBait` directory after clonning this repository and run:
+Just `cd` into the `proBait` directory after cloning this repository and run:

 ```
 pip install .